Planning your trip to SE Asia and looking for the best places to visit in Malaysia? Read on!

 Getting around Malaysia

 People will either enter Malaysia via Kuala Lumpur, Thailand or Singapore.
 Getting around the country is relatively easy as it is mostly well-connected by flights, buses, trains and ferries.
-It also helps that many signs are in English, and the majority of the population speak English.
+It also helps that many signs are in English, and the majority of the population speaks English.

 Best time to visit Malaysia